-Discover 20 boat organization ideas that will help you save time, find things when and where you need to find them and reduce the likelihood of problems.
+Discover 20 boat organization ideas that will help you save time, find things when and where you need to find them, and reduce the likelihood of problems.
 The first step with boat organization and storage is to understand what should and should not be on the boat in the first place.
-1. Start off with
+1. Start with understanding

 Provisioning a boat can seem like one of the most overwhelming jobs when preparing for a long passage.
 There’s quite a bit of pressure on the person stocking the boat with enough food, water, and necessary ancillary products (think toilet paper) to survive.